stormpath/express-stormpath/okta-todo.md

 - If you added custom scope using a Stormpath Scope Factory Strategy, those values aren't going to be preserved, "grantedScopes".
 - Refresh token logic in get-user.js
 - Expanding groups, and deciding if we should transform that shape into the current shape

-# Breaking changes

-- No support for node < 6.4